sourcegraph/srclib/docs/sources/creatingtoolchain/overview.md

 * Scanning: runs before all other tools and finds all *source units* of the language (e.g., Python packages, Ruby gems, etc.) in a directory tree.
   Scanners also determine which other tools to call on each source unit.
-* Dependency listing: enumerates all dependencies specified by the language's source units in their raw form (e.g., as the name and version of an npm or pip package).
 * Dependency resolution: resolves raw dependencies to git/hg clone URIs, subdirectories, and commit IDs if possible (e.g., `foo@0.2.1` to github.com/alice/foo commit ID abcd123).